Government penalizes businesses over 6 deaths at Colorado dairy

 First responders from a rural fire district in Weld County were dispatched around 6 p.m. on Aug.
 20 to Prospect Ranch and took their own safety precautions as they entered a confined space.

 All those who died in Colorado were Latino, ranging in age from 17 to 50.
-Four of them, including the teenage high school student, were from the same extended family.
+Four of them, including the teenage high school student, were from the same extended family and worked for Fiske Inc.'s High Plains Robotics.

 Alejandro Espinoza Cruz, of Nunn, was found dead along with his 17-year-old son Oscar Espinoza Leos and a second son, 29-year-old Carlos Espinoza Prado.